 Potential borrowers seeking to qualify for this program will need to fall into one of the following categories:

-The lender will ask for your proof of citizenship prior to getting the loan approved.
+The lender will ask for your proof of citizenship before getting the loan approved.
 You may also be asked to provide the proof again at the time of closing.

 Not Only for First Time Home Buyers